BeyonderXX/MINER/README.md

 `python ./scripts/cal_vocab.py --data_dir data_dir_path --tokenizer tokenizer_name`

-The script would output 'pmi.json' to your *data_dir *, which contains important substring to prevent operations on entities when they are replaced.
+The script would output `pmi.json` to your `data_dir `, which contains important substring to prevent operations on entities when they are replaced.

 `python ./scripts/collect_entity.py --data_dir data_dir_path`

-The script would output 'entity.json' to your *data_dir *, which contains entities and their neighbors.
+The script would output `entity.json` to your `data_dir `, which contains entities and their neighbors.